-When it comes to corporate sustainability, businesses often fall into three different categories.
-How would you categorize your organization?
+When it comes to corporate sustainability, businesses typically adopt one of three strategies.
+Which best categorizes your organization?

 Business leaders increasingly agree sustainability is here to stay.
 However, sustainability can be a daunting topic, leaving many businesses left in the doldrums wondering where to start.
 This article exists to guide businesses through sequential steps (with actionable items) to consider starting their sustainability journey.

 This is the first article of a series titled Nine Beacons to Chart Your Business Towards a Sustainable Future.
 You can download the full publication here.